dddiaz/dddiaz.com/content/post/hla/index.md

 ## The beginning of why
 Considering Type 1 Diabetes is a disease that effects [1.45 million americans](https://beyondtype1.org/type-1-diabetes-statistics/#:~:text=United%20States,Americans%20have%20type%201%20diabetes.)
-, you would think we have firm grasp of what causes it.
+, you would think we have a firm grasp of what causes it.
 As described on the cdc [website](https://www.cdc.gov/diabetes/basics/what-is-type-1-diabetes.html#:~:text=Type%201%20diabetes%20is%20thought,years%20before%20any%20symptoms%20appear.) we know the body accidentally starts attacking itself (aka the pancreas where insulin is produced), but beyond that we aren't entirely sure what triggers it.
 We do know that some people have genes that are associated with type 1 diabetes, but this is not a guarantee of getting the disease.
 An environmental trigger may play a part, maybe some sort of virus in conjunction with a genetic predisposition.